daos-stack/daos/docs/admin/deployment.md

 NVMe SSDs need to be made accessible first by running `daos_server storage prepare --nvme-only`.
 The default way for DAOS to access NVMe storage is through SPDK via the VFIO user-space driver.
 To use an alternative driver with SPDK, set `--disable-vfio` in the storage prepare command to fallback to using UIO user-space driver with SPDK instead.
-The option is only effective when IOMMU and VFIO are enabled on the host.
+If IOMMU and VFIO are not enabled in the BIOS, the alternative driver will be used by default.

 The output will be equivalent running `dmg storage scan --verbose` remotely.